 To ensure that the COF course will satisfy a degree requirement, prior to enrolling in a course student must complete two forms:

-- A Transfer Credit Pre-Approval Form to obtain approval for the course from the department chair which offers the Wentworth requirement
+- A Transfer Credit Pre-Approval Form to obtain approval for the course from the associate dean which offers the Wentworth requirement

 - A Request for a Course Substitution Form to ensure upon successful completion of the course the requirement has been satisfied.

-If the COF course is to satisfy a major requirement it must be approved by the department chair of the students major; if satisfying a requirement to be applied towards the 28 credit minimum for Humanities and Social Science, the Course Substitution form requires the approval from the department chair of Humanities and Social Science
+If the COF course is to satisfy a major requirement it must be approved by the associate dean of the students major; if satisfying a requirement to be applied towards the 28 credit minimum for Humanities and Social Science, the Course Substitution form requires the approval from the associate dean from the School of Sciences and Humanities.